teolandon/tmux-hackernews/README.md

 character limit specified in the tmux user option `@headline-max-chars`.

-Headlines to be shown are picked from the current top 30 stories in the frontpage every 2 hours, and cycle around until new ones get pulled, meaning that the displayed headline increments every 4 minutes.
-Customization will be included in a future update.
+Headlines to be shown are picked from the current top 30 stories in the frontpage every 2 hours by default, and cycle around until new ones get pulled, meaning that the displayed headline increments every 4 minutes.

 ## Customization
 `tmux-hackernews` uses tmux user options as customization variables.
 Simply set